 This BBQ Salmon Recipe is ready in under 10 minutes and is simplicity at its best!
 It's a super fast way to serve salmon using your air fryer with very minimal effort (oven and grilling instructions included) - Juicy, tender perfection!

 This BBQ salmon recipe is embarrassingly simple, and I was a bit hesitant to share this recipe.
-But, it's quick and easy and comes in handy on busy weeknights like the air fryer chicken tenders when you are short on time.
+But, it's quick and easy and comes in handy on busy weeknights when you are short on time.

 Salmon is ideal for a quick weeknight dinner with Yukon gold mashed potatoes, due to its short cooking time like for the creamy salmon pasta.
 Within 10 minutes, you can have perfectly cooked fillets.
 Its versatility allows for a variety of flavors and seasonings, like the air fryer salmon recipe.